 - Spanish studies

-LSWP volumes contain contributions from members of staff and doctoral students within the School of Literature and Languages, the Institute of Education, the International Study and Language Institute, Psychology & Clinical Language Sciences, and Politics & International Relations.
+LSWP volumes contain contributions from members of staff and doctoral students within the School of Humanities, the Institute of Education, the International Study and Language Institute, Psychology & Clinical Language Sciences, and Politics & International Relations.
 Explore the contents pages of Volumes 1 to 10 below and link to the papers from 2009 to 2019.

 Submissions may include presentations given at departmental conferences and research carried out for theses.
 If you are writing up your thesis, the text used in the LSWP paper can be reused for the thesis.
 Original work from exceptional BA and MA and MRes dissertations may also be considered.
 All submissions should be unpublished and be entirely written by their author(s).